exercism/DEPRECATED.help.exercism.io/app/pages/process/installing-the-cli.md

 ## Windows

 It's a bit trickier to figure out what architecture you have when you're using windows.
-Here's a video that [explains how for Windows 7](https://www.youtube.com/watch?v=R9Y9yuXA-qA), and here's a [knowledge base article](http://support2.microsoft.com/kb/556009) that explains the steps in writing, if that's your jam.
+Here's a video that [explains how for Windows 7](https://www.youtube.com/watch?v=R9Y9yuXA-qA).

+For details instructions, see the [installing the CLI for Windows](http://help.exercism.io/installing-the-cli-on-windows.html) page, if that's your jam, together with a [Microsoft knowledge base article](http://help.exercism.io/installing-the-cli-on-windows.html) to help you determine whether you have a 32-bit or 64-bit installation of Windows (if you don't already know).